Benzodiazepine dependence: Signs and symptoms

 attempts to cut down or stop benzodiazepine use, tolerance to the effects of benzodiazepines, and withdrawal symptoms when not taking the drug.
-Some withdrawal symptoms that may appear include anxiety, depressed mood, depersonalisation, derealisation, sleep disturbance, hypersensitivity to touch and pain, tremor, shakiness, muscular aches, pains, twitches, and headache.
+Some withdrawal symptoms that may appear include anxiety, depressed mood, depersonalization, derealization, sleep disturbance, hypersensitivity to touch and pain, tremor, shakiness, muscular aches, pains, twitches, and headache.
 Benzodiazepine dependence and withdrawal have been associated with suicide and self-harming behaviors, especially in young people.
 The Department of Health substance misuse guidelines recommend monitoring for mood disorder in those dependent on or withdrawing from benzodiazepines.

 Benzodiazepine dependence is a frequent complication for those prescribed for or using for longer than four weeks, with physical dependence and withdrawal symptoms being the most common problem, but also occasionally drug-seeking behavior.
 Withdrawal symptoms include anxiety, perceptual disturbances, distortion of all the senses, dysphoria, and, in rare cases, psychosis and epileptic seizures.

 Elderly

 Long-term use and benzodiazepine dependence is a serious problem in the elderly.
 Failure to treat benzodiazepine dependence in the elderly can cause serious medical complications.
 The elderly have less cognitive reserve and are more sensitive to the short (e.g., in between dose withdrawal) and protracted withdrawal effects of benzodiazepines, as well as the side-effects both from short-term and long-term use.
 This can lead to excessive contact with their doctor.
 Research has found that withdrawing elderly people from benzodiazepines leads to a significant reduction in doctor visits per year, it is presumed, due to an elimination of drug side-effects and withdrawal effects.

 Tobacco and alcohol are the most common substances that elderly individuals develop dependence on or misuse.
 The next-most-common substance that elderly people develop a drug dependence to or misuse is benzodiazepines.
 Drug-induced cognitive problems can have serious consequences for elderly people and can lead to confusional states and "pseudo-dementia".
 About 10% of elderly patients referred to memory clinics actually have a drug-induced cause that most often is benzodiazepines.
 Benzodiazepines have also been linked to an increased risk of road traffic accidents and falls in the elderly.
 The long-term effects of benzodiazepines are still not fully understood.
 Long-term benzodiazepine use is associated with attentional and visuospatial functional impairments.
 Withdrawal from benzodiazepines can lead to improved alertness and decreased forgetfulness in the elderly.
 Withdrawal led to statistically significant improvements in memory function and performance-related skills in those having withdrawn successfully from benzodiazepines, whereas those having remained on benzodiazepines experienced worsening symptoms.
 People having withdrawn from benzodiazepines also felt their sleep was more refreshing, making statements such as "I feel sharper when I wake up" or "I feel better, more awake", or "It used to take me an hour to fully wake up."
 This suggests that benzodiazepines may actually make insomnia worse in the elderly.